 Member Protection Policy (MPP)

 The major change to the MPP has been the re-working of the complaint management process.
 This has been amended to reflect best practice and the current operations of the TA integrity team.
 In summary, complaints are categorised as either ‘vexatious, baseless or trivial’, ‘minor’ or ‘serious’.
 The complaint management process differs for each complaint type (NB under the previous version of the MPP there was only one complaint management process and it applied to all complaints, regardless of the circumstances and seriousness of the complaint).
 This new process will provide Tennis Australia (and other ATOs that manage complaints) with more flexibility.
 It also gives greater clarity to complainants and respondents with respect to their rights and obligations under the MPP.

 The tribunal hearing process in the MPP has also been updated.
 This updated process balances the need to deal with matters expediently, whilst still ensuring all parties are treated fairly and given an opportunity to present their case.

-In order to gain a full appreciation of the changes made to the MPP, we encourage you to review the document– Record of changes MPP Feb19.
+In order to gain a full appreciation of the changes made to the MPP, we encourage you to review the full outline of the changes made to the MPP.